tom-seddon/beeblink/docs/fs.md

 `.inf` file.

 There's not much you can do about this at the BBC end.
-You'll need to move the offending file out of the folder.
-(Well, or pick a different name...)
+You'll need to move the offending file out of the folder on the server.
+(Well, that or pick a different name...)

 ## `POSIX error: XXX` (same code as `Disc fault`)